lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 It also brought to light the fact that Hart himself had the trademark for PG, rather than the nonprofit.
 When did that change?

+### 2.2.5.
+GB timeline history ###

 “...one can certainly argue that the project is as old as Google itself.
 In 1996, Google co-founders Sergey Brin and Larry Page were graduate computer science students working on a research project supported by the Stanford Digital Library Technologies Project.
 Their goal was to make digital libraries work, and their big idea was as follows: in a future world in which vast collections of books are digitized, people would use a “web crawler” to index the books’ content and analyze the connections between them, determining any given book’s relevance and usefulness by tracking the number and quality of citations from other books.
 The crawler they wound up building was called BackRub, and it was this modern twist on traditional citation analysis that inspired Google’s PageRank algorithms -- the core search technology that makes Google, well, Google.” (“Google Books History”)